 The McBride Project

-HAWKEYE’s McBride Project is situated in the northeastern corner of the Golden Triangle and situated approximately 12 kilometres north of the Red Chris Cu-Au mine, 10 kilometres east and northeast of the North Rok and Rok occurrences, and 18 kilometres east of the Saddle discovery of Newmont (GT Gold).
-The McBride claims are also contiguous to southeastern border of the Company’s Railway property.
-The promising northern IP chargeability target located on the northwest border of the McBride property which was not drilled in 2019 (see maps to left and below) due to the onset of unfavorable weather conditions extends onto the Railway property which is the reason Hawkeye quietly staked the Railway Property during 2019.
+The McBride Project is situated in the northeastern corner of the Golden Triangle and situated approximately 12 kilometres north of the Red Chris Cu-Au mine, 10 kilometres east and northeast of the North Rok and Rok occurrences, and 18 kilometres east of the Saddle discovery of Newmont (GT Gold).
+The McBride claims are also contiguous to southeastern border of the Railway property.
+The promising northern IP chargeability target located on the northwest border of the McBride property which was not drilled in 2019 (see maps to left and below) due to the onset of unfavorable weather conditions extends onto the Railway property.
 This trend continues in a northwest direction for another two kilometres towards Thatue Mountain.

 The principal occurrences in the region are hosted within the Hazelton Group and underlying Stuhini Group